mcofie/krymoh/README.md

 ![Krymoh Image](https://github.com/mcofie/krymoh/blob/master/image.png)

 # Krymoh :wink:
+## Introduction
-Krymoh is a CSS framework that focuses on basic animations and transitions in css that adds live to a simple web based application AKA the CSS movie maker This was written in [SASS](http://sass-lang.com/)
+Krymoh is a CSS framework that focuses on cinematic features in css that adds live to a web page AKA the CSS movie maker.
+This is written in [SASS](http://sass-lang.com/) therefore it is modular.
+The core idea here is to make this framework the go-to framework when a cinematic feel or property is required in a web page.

 ## Installations & Usage